greasemonkey123/Funkin-Plus/README.md

 ![image](https://user-images.githubusercontent.com/26305836/110532204-63740480-80d1-11eb-9641-bf5a641e6d77.png)

-# Friday Night Funkin Kade Engine
+# Friday Night Funkin' Plus, Based on Kade Engine

-This is the repository for Friday Night Funkin' Kade Engine, a game originally made for Ludum Dare 47 "Stuck In a Loop".
-And a completely reworked engine.
+This is the repository for Friday Night Funkin'+, a game originally made for Ludum Dare 47 "Stuck In a Loop".
+And a completely reworked engine alongside some improvements.

 Play the Ludum Dare prototype here: https://ninja-muffin24.itch.io/friday-night-funkin Play the Newgrounds one here: https://www.newgrounds.com/portal/view/770371